ahmadbky/ezmenulib/README.md

 Fast designing menus for your Rust CLI programs.

+> Caution: This library is not completely stable yet.
+Many changes may occur depending on versions.
+I am still looking for a sustainable design of the library.

 This crate provides a library with structs and traits to easily build menus.
 It includes type-checking from the user input, and a formatting customization.